FluxML/Flux.jl/docs/src/tutorials/logistic_regression.md

  0  0  0  0  0  0  0  0  0  0  0  0  0     1  1  1  1  1  1  1  1  1  1  1  1
 ```

-Our data is ready!
+Our data is ready.
 The next step would be to build a classifier for the same.

 ## Building a model